swciitg/gatelog_onestop/README.md

 - **Digital Gate Logging**: Allows students to log their check-ins and check-outs at campus gates.
 - **Real-time Data**: Logs are instantly updated and can be tracked in real-time.
-- **Firebase Integration**: Uses Firestore for secure storage of logs and Firebase Authentication for user authentication.
-- **User Notifications**: Provides real-time notifications upon successful check-ins and check-outs.
 - **Increased Engagement**: GateLog has significantly boosted app usage with more active users.

 ## Tech Stack